Bible Study Resources

 In-print books can be purchased through www.amazon.com and out-of-print books can usually be procured through Loomes Theological Booksellers at 612-430-1092 (firstname.lastname@example.org).
 Out-of-print books can also be found at ABE Books, PCPBooks, Bibliofind, DoveBooks and eBay.

 Logos Bible Software has an incredible library of e-books and resources available.
 This is the best and most powerful Bible Software and Study program available.
 They have now added many Catholic resources with more on the way.
 Many of those listed below are available with Logos and cheaper and more accessible than regular books.
-For software resources, click here.
+Best of all save 15% by using Coupon: STEVE

 Books by Catholics and Non-Catholics